Your source for free career tools and tutorials

-As you supply your information about your educational and professional experience
+As you supply your information about your educational experience

-in this section, you are faced with the opportunity to highlight the most meaningful and credible degree and certification programs that you have participated in.
+in this section, you are given the opportunity to highlight the most meaningful and credible degree and certification programs in which you have participated.

 Resume Education Section Assistance

-There are several adjustments that you may want to include while compiling your education section in order to emphasize certain criteria that various employers may prefer.
+There are several adjustments that you may want to include while compiling your education section to emphasize certain criteria that various employers may prefer.

 As you begin to review your personal information and fill out this section of your resume, take note of several guidelines that employers are expecting you to follow.

 - Always list the most relevant or upper-level education that you have received that seems the most appropriate.
 If you have attended a form of higher education, you should not include your high school on the listing.
 However, if you have participated in a Master's or Doctorate program, it is customary to list your Undergraduate degree so that employers can observe your qualifications.

 - As you are listing information about the schools that you have attended, be sure not to include too much data.